GolCh-7/GolCh-7/README.md

 ## Hi, I'm Golam Choudhury.

-Currently, I am a automation testing consultant on assignment with a UK based private bank.
-The main methods of testing used at this particular institution are manual testing and automation testing using Tricentis Tosca.
+Currently, I am a automation testing specialist with a UK based private bank.
+The main methods of testing used at this particular institution are manual testing and automation testing using UiPath.

 Although university degree is in Aeronautical Engineering, I  had decied to pivot into the world of programming shortly after graduation in 2020.
 I am continuously building my skills in order to establish myself within this space.